Feeling overwhelmed or suicidal, or know someone who does?

 The 'Five Ways to Wellbeing' is important for maintaining good emotional wellbeing, these are:

 - Keep learning - Try a new skill/activity or pick something you used to enjoy doing!

 - Connect - Make contact with friends, family and others.

 - Take Notice - Take time out to observe what's going on around you.

-- Give - a smile or say thank you to someone or do a good deed.
+- Gve - a smile or say thank you to someone or do a good deed.

 - Be Active - Go for a walk/run with a friend.
-Visit www.healthysuffolk.org.uk
+For more details visit www.healthysuffolk.org.uk

 ‘Every day two people in England under the age of 24 kill themselves.’

 Our aim is to get more young people talking about suicide, challenging myths and to know where to go to find help.

 Spread the word by pledging your support and become a Suffolk Young Life Saver today.
 Visit: www.healthysuffolk.org.uk